Water Quality Protection, Permits, and Planning

 - Learn how to register and begin using NetDMR through self-learning modules.

 The Permits Branch issues a range of individual and general permits.
 The permits not only set pollution limits but also lay out reporting and other requirements all aimed at preserving water quality.
-Wastewater, construction, stormwater, and pretreatment are managed through ADEQ's NPDES permitting program.
+Wastewater, construction, stormwater, and pretreatment are managed through DEQ's NPDES permitting program.
 Land application, septic systems, and liquid animal waste systems are managed through the No-Discharge program.
-Most General NPDES Permits and General No-Discharge Permits may be completed and submitted online through the ADEQ ePortal site.
+Most General NPDES Permits and General No-Discharge Permits may be completed and submitted online through the DEQ ePortal site.

 Do your permitting online!